Gabriel Moreno Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Rockies pitching staff ranks 25th in the league.
+- The 7.9 strikeouts per nine innings compiled by the Rockies pitching staff ranks 26th in the league.

-- The Rockies' 5.04 team ERA ranks 26th among all league pitching staffs.
+- The Rockies have a 5.16 team ERA that ranks 27th across all league pitching staffs.

-- Rockies pitchers combine to rank 24th in baseball in home runs allowed (35 total, 1.3 per game).
+- Rockies pitchers combine to allow 36 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- Freeland (2-2 with a 4.28 ERA and 18 strikeouts in 27 1/3 innings pitched) makes the start for the Rockies, his sixth of the season.
+- The Rockies will look to Davis (0-0) in his third start of the season.

-- In his most recent appearance on Saturday, the left-hander went six innings against the Philadelphia Phillies, giving up four earned runs while surrendering five hits.
+- In his most recent appearance on Friday, April 21, the right-hander tossed 4 2/3 innings against the Philadelphia Phillies, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.